- Happy Shy People

 Years of therapy and social skills courses drained my financial resources but helped me take my life back.
 Then I started wondering “Can there be an accessible, empathetic, affordable yet highly personalized way to improve social skills?”.
 So I decided to design a solution which then evolved into the Happy Shy People.

-I designed the social skills coach Happy Shy People for individuals who want to work on communication privately and at their own pace.
+I designed the online social skills coach for adults - Happy Shy People - for individuals who want to work on communication privately and at their own pace.
+So if you are searching for “social skills coach near me”, then you’ve come to the right place!

 The AI-powered social skills role-playing exercises in the app can help you practice real-world interactions in any language, judgment-free.
 It takes just 5 minutes with role-play scenarios like attending social gatherings, doing small talk at a coffeeshop and meeting new colleagues.
 You can see your current level, set a goal, receive instant feedback + points after each exercise, and watch your progress towards your goal 😊

 Where traditional social skills coaching for adults requires finding the right fit, booking sessions, and sometimes facing the awkwardness of practicing in front of someone, Happy Shy People sidesteps all of that.
 It allows you to practice whenever you're ready—whether that’s before a work event, during a coffee break, or while reflecting at night.
-No crowds, no pressure, no “pretending to be someone else.”
+No crowds, no pressure, no awkward Zoom cameras like those in typical online social skills training for adults, no “pretending to be someone else”.
 Just you, the scenario, and your natural responses.

 Social skills aren't something you're either born with or forever without—they are skills you can nurture at any stage of life.
 Whether you identify as shy, introverted, socially anxious, socially awkward or simply someone looking to build stronger connections, there are now more accessible, judgment-free options than ever before.